 That’s basically what your brain is doing constantly while your tinnitus symptoms are present.
 In cases of chronic tinnitus, this can lead to severe mental fatigue.
 Your brain is trying to pinpoint this sound nearly every second of every day, and because that’s happening, your mind isn’t able to slip into a quiet (and restful) “default mode.”

 Over time, this mental fatigue can cause other issues and even rewire the way certain parts of your brain network.

-In some cases, tinnitus is treatable.
-But if your tinnitus is caused by, for example, sensorineural hearing loss, there are very few “cure” options.
-(In fact, the underlying causes of tinnitus are generally not well understood.)
-So treatment tends to focus on ways to train your brain to block out or ignore the buzzing or ringing (or whatever else) you might be hearing.
+While the underlying causes of tinnitus are generally not well understood, in some cases, tinnitus can be managed.
+If your tinnitus is caused by, for example, sensorineural hearing loss, hearing aids can help.
+Other treatments tend to focus on ways to train your brain to block out or ignore the buzzing or ringing (or whatever else) you might be hearing.

 Relaxation techniques might prove useful in the long run as well.
 Many people find success with yoga and meditation.
 Your hearing specialist may also be able to recommend certain therapies or behaviors that can help you tune out tinnitus-related sounds and get your brain to calm down.